As we work with leaders looking to grow their organizations and their team’s capability, there’s a single question that we are asked quite frequently.

 So, what does this look and feel like from a leader and team behavior perspective.

-Give the team space to build up and amplify the concepts.
-It’s way too early in the process to shut anything down.
+- Give the team space to build up and amplify the concepts.
+It’s way too early in the innovation process to shut anything down.

-The only way risks will EVER be taken in your organization, and your team holds NOTHING back, is if your leadership provides the air cover and support for your team to let their guard down and do great things to grow your organization.
+The only way risks will EVER be taken in your organization, and your team holds NOTHING back, is when your leadership provides the air cover and support for your team, enabling the team to let their guard down and do great things to grow your organization.

-If you’d like to learn more about the simple steps and have an experience on how make it real with your team, please reach out to us at info@the-innovation-garage.
-You can also click here to learn more about upcoming educational experiences that are focused on education, methods, and tools for driving team alignment, creativity and effectiveness.
+If you’d like to learn more about the simple steps and have a custom experience on how make it real with your team, please reach out to us at info@the-innovation-garage.
+You can also click here to visit our events page to learn more about upcoming educational experiences that are focused on education, methods, and tools for driving team alignment, creativity and effectiveness.

 At The Innovation Garage®…

 We help organizations grow.
 We build strategy.
 We build ideas and the capability of teams.
 We design products, services and supply chains.
-We guide leaders from startup and non-profit to the Fortune 500 to intentionally self-disrupt their offerings and organizations.
+We guide leaders from non-profit, startup, government, privately-held, and global Fortune 500 organizations to intentionally self-disrupt their offerings and organizations.
 We provide world-class education, tools and technology on how to craft business operating systems focused on long-term profitable growth.